museomix/museomix.org/wp-content/plugins/codepress-admin-columns/readme.txt

 By default, WordPress only shows a few built-in columns.
 This plugin will give you many additional columns.
 You will have full control over all columns for pages, posts, posttypes, media, links, comments and users.

 Add or remove columns, change their label, change their width and reorder them.

+<a href="http://www.admincolumns.com">Admin Columns Pro</a> offers additional features such as direct inline editing (edit post data directly from your columns), sorting, filtering and Advanced Custom Fields integration.

 = Post Types Columns  =